chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_FAQ.md

 If you have any suggestions for methods that our team should explore please share them with us via a [feature request in the github repository](https://github.com/chanzuckerberg/cellxgene-census/issues/new?assignees=&labels=user+request&template=feature-request.md&title=).

-## How does the Census differentiate from other services?
+## How does the Census differentiate from other tools?

-The Census differentiates from existing single-cell services by providing access to the largest corpus of standardized single-cell data via [TileDB-SOMA](https://github.com/single-cell-data/TileDB-SOMA/issues/new/choose).
-Thus, single-cell data from about 50 M cells across >60 K genes, with 11 standardized cell metadata variables and harmonized GENCODE annotations accessible and ready for:
+The Census differentiates from existing single-cell tools by providing fast, efficient access to the largest corpus of standardized single-cell data – CZ CELLxGENE Discover –  via [TileDB-SOMA](https://github.com/single-cell-data/TileDB-SOMA/issues/new/choose).
+Thus, single-cell data from about 50 M cells across >60 K genes, with 11 standardized cell metadata variables and harmonized GENCODE annotations are ready for:

 * Opening and reading data at low latency from the cloud.
 * Querying and accessing data using metadata filters.